elizhughes/QuantSeqFwd_template/README.md

 This is a nextflow (DSL 1.0) pipeline that does read QC, trimming, alignment, and counting per transcript.

+TO ADD: Somethign about the package versions required, and conda.

 ## Before starting, prepare your annotation